webpwnized/byepass/README-USAGE-BYEPASS.md

 **Optional arguments:**

-      -h, --help            show this help message and exit
+      -h, --help        Show this help message and exit

       -f HASH_FORMAT, --hash-format HASH_FORMAT
                         The hash algorithm used to hash the password(s).
 This value must be one of the values supported by John the Ripper.
 To see formats supported by JTR, use command "john --list=formats".
 It is strongly recommended to provide an optimal value.
 If no value is provided, John the Ripper will guess.

       -w BASEWORDS, --basewords BASEWORDS
                         Supply a comma-separated list of lowercase, unmangled base words thought to be good candidates.
 For example, if Wiley Coyote is cracking hashes from Acme Inc., Wiley might provide the word "acme".
 Be careful how many words are supplied as Byepass will apply many mangling rules.
 Up to several should run reasonably fast.

       -b BRUTE_FORCE, --brute-force BRUTE_FORCE
                         Bruce force common patterns with at least MIN characters up to MAX characters.
 Provide minimum and maxiumum number of characters as comma-separated, positive integers (i.e. 4,6 means 4 characters to 6 characters).

       -t TECHNIQUES, --techniques TECHNIQUES
                         Comma-separated list of integers between 0-15 that determines what password cracking techniques are attempted.
 Default is level 1,2 and 3.
 Example of running levels 1 and 2 --techniques=1,2

                         1: Common Passwords
                         2: Small Dictionaries.
 Small Rulesets